Malvagfr/ih_datamadpt1121_project_m1/README.md

         └── results
  ```

+- data: for storing intermediate and final data (in csv so it’s easy to access, storing intermediate data is helpful for testing purposes.)
+- modules: includes python scripts where functions are defined.
+- notebooks: sometimes using jupyter notebook for developing is helpful, but this files are not part of the final project.
+- main_script.py: this file includes the ejecutable part and is related with all modules files.

  ## **🧩 Modules:**
-- data_acquisition: gets information from APIS, cleans it and does some calculations.
+- **data_acquisition**: gets information from APIS, cleans it and does some calculations.
-- filter_by_interest_point: gets the point of interest the user indicates and provide the point of interests information (name, address, latitude, longitude…) for the most similar one/ones.
+- **filter_by_interest_point**: gets the point of interest the user indicates and provide the point of interests information (name, address, latitude, longitude…) for the most similar one/ones.
-- data_transformation: calculates the distance of each interest point to each BiciMAD stations and provides the result with the nearest BiciMAD station.
+- **data_transformation**: calculates the distance of each interest point to each BiciMAD stations and provides the result with the nearest BiciMAD station.
-- geo_calculation: applies specific functions for calculating coordinates in degrees and distance between 2 points in meters.
+- **geo_calculation**: applies specific functions for calculating coordinates in degrees and distance between 2 points in meters.

-## ** 👑 Main script -Functions flow:**
+## **👑 Main script -Functions flow:**
 **all_points:**
 - get_bicimad_info
 - get_interest_points_info